 Ben Olsen, D.C.
-United’s now-former coach, finds himself with something new: Free time
+United’s former coach, finds himself with something new: Free time

 Olsen knew his job was in danger as defeats piled up this fall.
 United’s only two victories came in March and early September.

-“You never want to give up on any season,” Olsen said, when whether he was surprised to get sacked before the season ended.
+“You never want to give up on any season,” Olsen said, when asked whether he was surprised to get sacked before the season ended.
 “If there is hope, maybe sometimes that is a reason to make a move you think can energize the crew.”

 In watching the 2-2 draw with the second-place Philadelphia Union on Wednesday, Olsen said he observed that “there is a little bit more to the group right now and a little bit of a response, as there usually is” when a new coach is installed.